 Sabina is currently exploring creating music through smaller groups in intimate venues, allowing her the freedom to conjure up on-the-spot compositions and to workshop new material.
 These smaller group presentations have often incorporated special guest artists, such as Marlene Rosenberg and Melvin Butler in a 2012 jazz chamber performance at the Fine Arts Building, and Delfeayo Marsalis in a 2013 performance at the Jazz Showcase.
 She frequently performs duo gigs at Ciao!
 Café, usually with Adam Haus or James Cornolo on guitar, or bassist Rich Armandi.

-Since 2016, Sabina has been studying voice with Dr. Annie Picard.
-In fall of 2018, she will begin pursuing a master’s degree in Vocal Pedagogy at NEIU.
+Sabina studied voice with Dr. Annie Picard from 2016 to 2018, which led to her current pursuit of a master’s degree in Vocal Pedagogy at NEIU.
 Stay in touch at www.sabinasongs.com or www.facebook.com/sabinawithalongi.